ICU Research Fellowships

-A number of HSRC-related research projects will be available, including the National Emergency Laparotomy Audit, the pilot Perioperative Quality Improvement Program, the Core Outcome Measures for Perioperative and Anaesthesia Care (COMPAC) initiative and the Sprint National Anaesthesia Projects.
+A number of HSRC-related research projects will be available, including the National Emergency Laparotomy Audit, the Perioperative Quality Improvement Programme, the Core Outcome Measures for Perioperative and Anaesthesia Care (COMPAC) initiative and the Sprint National Anaesthesia Projects.

 These posts have a clinical commitment to The London Clinic Intensive Care Unit.
 The London Clinic has a busy 11-bedded unit which admits Level 2/3 patients from a wide range of specialties, including haematology, oncology, surgery and medicine, providing all modalities of organ support and fully supported by consultants in Intensive Care Medicine.